Middletown, New York: Modern Middletown

 The downtown business district of Middletown suffered from suburbanization that drew off retail businesses.
-The "Miracle Mile" shopping strip and Lloyd's Supermarket were developed in the late 1960s and two later shopping malls, all located at the eastern edge of town along Route 211, near Route 17 and Interstate 84.
-The Orange Plaza mall drew several of the downtown shops into it by the mid-1970s, weakening downtown.
-To the East across Route 17, the Galleria at Crystal Run opened in the early 1990s.
-A Wal-Mart Supercenter replaced the Orange Plaza mall in 2001.
-Some of the buildings downtown are abandoned or underused.
-But there has long been an active downtown bar and restaurant scene.
+The "Miracle Mile" shopping strip and Lloyd's Supermarket were developed in the late 1960s and two later shopping malls, all located in nearby Town of Wallkill along Route 211, near the intersection of Route 17 and Interstate 84.
+The Orange Plaza mall in the Town of Wallkill drew several of the downtown shops into it by the mid-1970s, weakening the City of Middletown's downtown.
+Also in the Town of Wallkill, the Galleria at Crystal Run opened in the early 1990s, and in 2001 the Shoppes at Orange Plaza replaced the Orange Plaza mall.
+Some of the buildings downtown are abandoned or underused, but there has long been an active downtown with small business, professional offices, bars and restaurants.

 The downtown area has several historic churches.
 The Middletown City Hall and City Court are located on James Street.
 Prosperous neighborhoods include Presidential Heights.
 Highland Avenue is lined with large Victorian houses, some of the largest of which are now used as nursing homes.
 Other neighborhoods show the effects of loss of jobs and decline in the economy.
 The surrounding countryside was devoted partly to small dairy farms, but family farming has waned since the 1980s.

 Middletown is the main business address for the newspaper Times Herald-Record and its owner, Local Media Group.
 Mediacom Communications Corp, a cable and other pay TV company, is headquartered outside the city in the Town of Wallkill.
 It is also a manufacturing location for Bell Flavors & Fragrances.